BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 ##### Blob Storage

+Storing unstructured data, such as text, photos, video or binary data. can store any format of files, and files of massive size. blob storage supports simultaneous uploads and downloads, and is often used for backup data or for data for analysis for other azure services. there are many ways to access data in blob storage, with direct URL access, REST api, cli tools (powershell, bash) and SDKs for multiple programing languages

+> Blob storage is ideal for:
+> - Serving images or documents directly to a browser.
+> - Storing files for distributed access.
+> - Streaming video and audio.
+> - Storing data for backup and restore, disaster recovery, and archiving.
+> - Storing data for analysis by an on-premises or Azure-hosted service.

+blob storage is unlimited in size, so only a small portion of the data is frequently accessed, and sometimes blob storage is used for archiving and backup purposes, because of that, it's possible to save costs of storage by changing how it's stored. with hot storage tier, data is available immediately, with cooler storage, accessing the data takes longer, and per-access costs are higher, but the price for storage drops.
+Archive storage doesn't allow immediate access (the data is stored offline and must be "rehydrated"), but the costs are much lower.

 Access Tiers:
 - Hot - frequently accessed
 - Cold (cool) - infrequently accessed, stored for at least 30 days
 - Archive - rarely accessed, stored for at least 180 days

+> - Only the hot and cool access tiers can be set at the account level.
+The archive access tier isn't available at the account level.
+> - Hot, cool, and archive tiers can be set at the blob level, during or after upload.

 ##### Azure Files
 A fully managed file share service, it can be accessed with standard protocols such as Server Message Block (SMB) and Network File System (NFS).